 The perspective of the SEP in Australia is a shared one with the other sections of the ICFI in France, Britain, the US, Sri Lanka, Canada and New Zealand

 Groups whose heritage is the ICFI within Australia

-Although having no relationship to the ICFI, Classconscious.org was started in 2016 by two socialists with a a previous association with the SEP in Australia.
-Its editorial team now consists of three people frm Australia and the US.
+Classconscious.org was started in 2016 by two socialists with a a previous association with the SEP in Australia.
+Its editorial team now consists of three people from Australia and the US.

 The website is in agreement with the ICFI in regards to internationalism, opposition to the use identity politics to divide the working class, opposition to the reformist socialist tendencies who continue to try and subordinate the working class to “progressive” elements of the bourgeoisie and the dead end of electoral politics and on the corrosive impacts of post-modernism and the Frankfurt school on class consciousness.